marboga/OnlinePythonLectures/Week_7(ORM_multipleapps_deployment)/lecture3.md

 #Python - Django!
 ####Key Assignments
-- Login and Registration (Monday)
+- Login and Registration (last Friday)
-- Multiple Apps: Ninja Gold with Leaderboard (Tuesday)
+- Dojo Secret (Monday)
-- Belt Reviewer (Thursday)
+- Belt Reviewer (Wednesday)
 - Belt Reviewer Deployed (Friday)

 #### Office Hour
-- Let's look at your integration projects
+- Let's look at your multiple app projects
 - Let's demo that a little maybe

+### Deployment Prep
+- Do you already have an [AWS]() account set up?
+- Do you have a project with a database ready to go?
+- Conceptual overview